jbebetterfly/querys_finance_sandbox/README.md

 Navigate to the Queries: Explore the /queries folder to find the SQL scripts you need.

 Run the Queries: Follow the documentation in /documentation to execute the queries effectively.
+Remember, you need acces to 1SOT (also known as Juan Soto) and to the finance-sandbox.
+If you're not allowed to use these projects, you probably shouldln't be here!

 👥 Contributing
 We welcome contributions from all team members!
 If you have queries to add or improvements to suggest, please follow these steps: